 Tip #4: Learn how to show the home in a way that appeals to buyers.
 We learned that keeping Clara, Burger, and myself out of the house (we went on nice long walks) while potential buyers were led on a quick tour by John was the most professional and crowd-pleasing way to conduct showings.
 After John’s speedy walk-through he would step outside and let people poke around on their own just to see how they liked the feel of the house without anyone hovering.
 And if it was raining sometimes Burgs, the bean, and I would hang out in the car since walks were out of the question.

 Tip #6: Figure out what to do if you get an offer.
 The whole purpose of selling your house is to get an offer, but if you don’t know what to do when you get there, you’re kind of sinking your own battleship.
-You’ll definitely want to bone up on your negotiation skills learn how to trust smart people.
+You’ll definitely want to bone up on your negotiation skills and learn how to trust smart people.
 Sure we were selling our home by owner, but we didn’t do it on our own.
 Not even close.
-We even asked the buyers agent that we used to purchase our new house a few questions along the way- and we definitely relied heavily on help from our closing attorney and our lending agent (both people that we’ve used before, so we really appreciated their opinions).
+We even asked the buyers agent that we used to purchase our new house a few questions along the way- and we definitely relied heavily on help from the closing attorney and lending agent that we hired for the transaction (they were both people that we’ve used before, so we really appreciated their opinions).
 When it came to ratifying the contract and getting through all the finer points like inspection negotiations and closing date determinations they really were our sounding board.
-Hiring a closing attorney is only a few hundred bucks (again, a lot cheaper than hiring a realtor to do all the marketing, negotiating, and ratifying) and you actually have to pay for a closing attorney whether you FSBO or do things through a realtor, so it was a no-brainer to rely on ours for all the help we could get.
+Hiring a closing attorney is only a few hundred bucks, and you actually have to pay for a closing attorney whether you FSBO or do things through a realtor, so it was a no-brainer to rely on ours for all the help we could get.

 Oh and thanks to the fact that most buyers will present you with an offer on paper, you just have to tweak that and “respond” to it (instead of drafting anything up from scratch).
 But you’ll definitely want to have the legally necessary papers on hand (like a lead paint disclosure form and a residential property disclosure form- both things that we googled and found online).
 Your closing attorney should be able to help you with those if you can’t track them down.
 I guess the key here is that a good closing attorney can really be an amazing resource- especially so you’re sure that everything you’re doing is 100% legit.
 Gotta protect yourself!